Kuadrant/api-quickstart/README.md

           duration: 10
           unit: second
     ```
-- We also have a `securityScheme` setup for apiKey auth, powered by Authorino.
+- Finally, we have a `securityScheme` setup for apiKey auth, powered by Authorino.
 We'll show this in more detail a little later:
   ```yaml
   securitySchemes:
     api_key: